apache/incubator-graphar/CONTRIBUTING.rst

 Support questions
 -----------------
-If you have a general question about GraphAr, please don't use the issue tracker for this.
+If you have a general question about GraphAr, please don't use the issue tracker for that.
 The issue tracker is a tool to address bugs and feature requests in GraphAr itself.
 Use one of the following resources for questions about using GraphAr or issues with your own code: